MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/scenarios-endpoint-protection.md

 ## Scenario overview

  Configuration Manager is installed and used at Woodgrove Bank.
-The bank currently uses System Center Endpoint Protection to protect computers against malware attacks.
+The bank currently uses Endpoint Protection to protect computers against malware attacks.
 Additionally, the bank uses Windows Group Policy to ensure that the Windows Firewall is enabled on all computers in the company and that users are notified when Windows Firewall blocks a new program.

-The Configuration Manager administrators have been asked to upgrade the Woodgrove Bank antimalware software to System Center Endpoint Protection so that the bank can benefit from the latest antimalware features and be able to centrally manage the antimalware solution from the Configuration Manager console.
+The Configuration Manager administrators have been asked to upgrade the Woodgrove Bank antimalware software to Endpoint Protection so that the bank can benefit from the latest antimalware features and be able to centrally manage the antimalware solution from the Configuration Manager console.

 ## Business requirements